George-Berkeley/eubrightblue/README.md

       <div class="section-label reveal">About us</div>
       <h2 class="section-heading reveal d1">We champion <em>liberal<br>conservative</em><br>ideas in Europe</h2>
       <p class="about-body reveal d3">Bright Blue Europe was established in 2026 by Lukas Wick and Bartek Staniszewski as an affiliate of Bright Blue UK — Britain's leading centre-right think tank — bringing the same commitment to non-partisan, liberal conservative policy to the European stage.</p>
-      <p class="about-body reveal d3">We have affiliates in Brussels, Berlin, Warsaw and Madrid working on challenges common to European governments across social, economic and security policy.</p>
+      <p class="about-body reveal d3">We have affiliates in Germany, Poland, Belgium, the Netherlands, Spain and the UK working on challenges common to European governments across social, economic and security policy.</p>
       <a href="#staff" class="about-cta-link reveal d4">Meet our team</a>
     </div>
   </div>